 - Instead of going by plane, Thunberg travelled to New York during hurricane season on a zero-carbon yacht, powered solely by wind, sun and hydro-power.

 - An Austrian-American actor who was governor of the state of California between 2003 and 2011.

 - United Nations.
 An intergovernmental organisation based in New York that aims to maintain international peace and security.

 - Anger.
 Thunberg has been attacked by politicians and media figures.
 The American television network Fox News was forced to apologise after a guest called her a “mentally ill Swedish child”.

 - Thunberg told American Democrats: “I know you’re trying…but just not hard enough.
 Sorry.”

 - Skolstrejk för klimatet

-- Meaning “School strike for climate,” watchword for an international movement of children who skip school on Fridays to protest about climate change.
+- Meaning “School strike for climate”, now the watchword for an international movement of children who skip schoool on Fridays to protest about climate change.

 - Asperger syndrome

-- Now considered part of the autism spectrum, Asperger syndrome is named after Austrian doctor Hans Asperger, who described some of its characteristics.
-They include difficulties with social interaction and nonverbal communication.
+- Now considered part of the autism spectrum, Asperger syndrome is named after Austrian paediatrician Hans Asperger who described some of its characteristics.
+They include difficulties with social interaction and non-verbal communication.